thijssnelleman/automated-reproducibility/reviews/Regularized Feature Selection Landscapes An Empirical Study of Multimodality.md

 The LLM ...
 [] has described the experiment (nearly) perfectly
-[] has described the experiment but is lacking information [] has described the experiment but has introduced false information or made mistakes [] has described an experiment which has nearly no overlap with that found in our work [] Other.
+[X] has described the experiment but is lacking information [] has described the experiment but has introduced false information or made mistakes [] has described an experiment which has nearly no overlap with that found in our work [] Other.
 If it has hallucinated, please describe below.

+Partially true.
+We also use Hinged-Bitstring Maps (HBM), and a combination of LON+HBM as well.
+Understandable, as this experiment comprises several figures.

 #### Hypothesis list
-This experiment is used for the following hypotheses: hypothesis_1 Your corrected list (empty if correct):
+This experiment is used for the following hypotheses: hypothesis_1 Your corrected list (empty if correct): hypothesis_1, hypothesis_2

 #### Metrics list
 The measured metrics in this experiment are: Landscape Structure